 This European Researchers’ Night project is funded by the European Commission under the Marie Skłodowska-Curie actions.

-Science in the City started in 2012 as Malta’s first science and arts festival to ever be brought to its shores and has been growing in its scale and vision ever since.
-The number of attendees has doubled from 12,000 in 2012 to 24,000 in 2016 – reaching over 6% of the total population of the Maltese Islands.
-The number of activities has more than tripled as has the number of partners, researchers and volunteers involved, with over 300 students and 80 researchers involved.
+The Science in the City Festival was first held way back in 2012.
+It was the first science and arts festival to be brought to Malta’s shores and has been growing in scale and vision ever since.
+The number of attendees has more than doubled from 12,000 in 2012 to 28,000 in 2017 – reaching over 6% of the total population of the Maltese Islands.
+The number of activities has more than tripled as has the number of partners, researchers, and volunteers involved, with over 300 students and 80 researchers involved.

-Science in the City is part of the EU-wide event: ‘European Researchers’ Night’, which takes place in over 30 countries and 300 cities.
-Every country has a unique approach to European Researchers’ Night, including opening research facilities (laboratories, research centres, museum collections), letting the public use the most recent technologies and instruments with the guidance of scientists, participation in experiments, competitions and quizzes, science demonstrations and simulations, engage in debates, and to party with researchers.
-In Malta, we transform the capital city Valletta to engage with research.
-For one night, everyone can be a scientist.
+Science in the City is part of the EU-wide event: ‘European Researchers’ Night’, which takes place in over 30 countries and 300 cities simultaneously.
+This year Malta’s proposal ranked 7th from 128 applicants.
+Every country has a unique approach to European Researchers’ Night, including opening research facilities (laboratories, research centres, museum collections), letting the public use the most recent technologies and instruments with the guidance of scientists, participation in experiments, competitions and quizzes, science demonstrations and simulations, engage in debates, and to chat with researchers.
+In Malta, we transform the capital city, Valletta to engage with research.
+For one night, everyone can be a scientist!

 Science in the City is proudly funded by the European Commission’s Research and Innovation Framework Programme H2020 (2014-2020) by the Marie Skłodowska-Curie actions.
 Directorate-General for Education and Culture.
 European Commission.